-As of Memorial Day 2017, 6,915 American soldiers had died in the Global War on Terrorism—both the military action in Afghanistan, as well as the second invasion of Iraq.
+As of Memorial Day 2017, close to 7000 American soldiers had died in the Global War on Terrorism—both the military action in Afghanistan, as well as the second invasion of Iraq.
 Today, American troops continue to fight against extremist groups in Afghanistan and Iraq.
 This number does not include the civilian contractors who have died in these Global Wars on Terrorism from 2001 to the present.
 According to the U.S. State Department, Iran remains the foremost state sponsor of terrorism, and has held that spot for the past 10-15 years, because it has provided arms and cash to terrorist groups such as Kata’ib Hizballah, Iraqi Shi, and Hezbollah.

 Statute of Limitations on Anti-Terrorism Lawsuits